In this post:

 Pools and communal areas

-The main pool area was a little disappointing as it was a bit small.
+The main pool area of the Virgin Voyages Scarlet Lady was a little disappointing as it was a bit small.
 There was also another area with whirlpools though.

 There were plenty of communal areas for lounging including some that had games.